ipfs-cluster/ipfs-cluster/docs/ipfs-cluster-guide.md

 As long as the *shared state* format has not changed, there is nothing preventing from stopping cluster peers separately, updating and launching them.

-When the shared state format has changed, a state migration will be required. ipfs-cluster will refuse to start and inform the user in this case, although this feature is yet to be implemented next time the state format changes.
+When the shared state format has changed, a state migration will be required. ipfs-cluster will refuse to start and inform the user in this case.
+Currently state migrations are supported in one direction, from old state formats to the format used by the updated ipfs-cluster-service.
+This is accomplished by stopping the ipfs-cluster-service daemon and running `ipfs-cluster-service state upgrade`.
+Note that due to changes in state serialization introduced while implementing state migrations ipfs-cluster shared state saved before December 2017 can not be migrated with this method.

 The upgrading procedures is something which is actively worked on and will improve over time.